The Rotunda Hospital Dublin

 Labour Assesment

 The midwife will keep you informed about how your labour is progressing and give you an indication of how long your labour might last.
-She will discuss options and choices for labour with you.
+The midwife will discuss options and choices for labour with you.
 If you have made a birth plan, please let the midwife know.

 Preparing for Labour